 Consumer rights changes to buyer protection and refunds after Brexit

-Will refund protection under section 75 still apply to goods and services bought with my UK credit card after Brexit?
+Will refund protection under section 75 of the Consumer Credit Act still apply to goods and services bought with my UK credit card after Brexit?

-Yes, section 75 is a UK legislation and so is unaffected by the UK leaving the EU.
+Yes, section 75 is UK legislation, so is unaffected by the UK leaving the EU.
 It means you can claim refunds from your credit card provider if a retailer or trader is in breach of contract or mispresents goods or services.

 Section 75 also applies to foreign transactions as well as goods bought online, by telephone or mail order for delivery to the UK from overseas.